trunghachi/LLMs/README.md

-# Build Production-Ready Large Language Models From Scratch
+# Build Your Own Large Language Models From Scratch

 This repository provides a comprehensive guide to building, training, fine-tuning, deploying, and applying Large Language Models (LLMs) for production use.
 It includes theoretical explanations, practical implementations in PyTorch, and hands-on projects.